EduardoNicacio/LLMBenchmark/phi-4-reasoning-plus/readme.md

 ## Performance

-- Thought for: 9min40s
+- Thought for: 4min12s / 4min27s
-- Tokens per second: 49.99
+- Tokens per second: 49.99 / 44.83

 ## Observations

-- Didn't observe the instruction to break the generated stored procedures into separate code blocks, increasing the time spent copying and pasting each one into a separate file.
+- Didn't observe the instruction to break the generated stored procedures into separate code blocks.
+- The C# code generation was messy; not ony it didn't break each file into a separate code block, but also transformed parts of the code into markdown headers.
+- Even though this isn't a codign-specific model, for being a Microsoft release I was expecting better results on both coding tasks.